braze-inc/braze-docs/_docs/_user_guide/data_and_analytics/cloud_ingestion/integrations.md

 After this step, you will share connection information with Braze and receive a public key to append to the user.

 {% alert note %}
-When connecting different app groups to the same Snowflake account, you must create a unique user for each Braze app group where you are creating an integration.
-Within an app group, you can reuse the same user across integrations, but integration creation will fail if a user on the same Snowflake account is duplicated across app groups.
+When connecting different workspaces to the same Snowflake account, you must create a unique user for each Braze workspace where you are creating an integration.
+Within an workspace, you can reuse the same user across integrations, but integration creation will fail if a user on the same Snowflake account is duplicated across workspaces.
 {% endalert %}

 #### Step 5: Allow Braze IPs in Snowflake network policy (optional)